The Making and Life of a Registered Nurse in the Era of COVID-19: Chapter Sixteen–My Nursing Stories

 Sex in the City

-I know I mentioned that homeless patients were pretty common at this hospital.
+I know I mentioned that homeless patients were pretty standard at this hospital.
 What I may have neglected to mention is how delightful they can be.
 Sarcasm is dripping here.
 This male patient had a constant female guest accompanying him.
 We soon found out why she was so close to him.
 Well, my little Hispanic CNA found out not once but twice why she was with him.
 This CNA never could seem to grasp the concept of knocking on a patient’s door before entering.
-I think after this night she finally grasped the concept.
+I think after this night, she finally grasped the concept.
 I think what is so alluring about being in a hospital to the homeless person is that they get to sleep in clean beds and eat warm food.
 Food that was not found in a dumpster, that is.
 However, this couple took it to a whole other level.
-We did find out one thing, our homeless patient was not as sick as we originally thought and his partner was extremely athletic.
-Come on, guys do I need to paint you a picture?!
-Both times my hispanic CNA entered the room unannounced, all I heard was an “eep” and the sound of a quickly closed door.
-You would have thought that she would have learned her lesson the first time, or maybe she thought that she gave a long enough time for them to finish.
+We did find out one thing: our homeless patient was not as sick as we initially thought, and his partner was extremely athletic.
+Come on, guys, do I need to paint you a picture?!
+Both times my Hispanic CNA entered the room unannounced, all I heard was an “eep” and the sound of a quickly closed door.
+You would have thought that she would have learned her lesson the first time, or perhaps she believed she had given them ample time to finish.
 But damned, if it did not happen a second time with the same result.
 So either they were still going at it or they had started another round, I don’t know which.
-But I do know one thing, hats off to them.
-I think the second time was a game changer for my CNA.
-After that she continued to knock on doors at least till the end of the shift.
-When much to my chagrin she quit, saying that she could not work under these conditions.
-I was sorry to see her go, she really was a hard worker.
+But I do know one thing: hats off to them.
+I think the second time was a game-changer for my CNA.
+After that, she continued to knock on doors at least till the end of the shift.
+When, much to my chagrin, she quit, saying that she could not work under these conditions.
+I was sorry to see her go; she was a hard worker.

 The Infested Patient and the Housekeepers

-In previous chapters, I mentioned that I could not stand people getting abused, especially ones that could not speak up for themselves.
+In previous chapters, I mentioned that I could not stand people getting abused, especially those who could not speak up for themselves.
 Well, here is a story to prove this.
-The patient in this story actually spanned two hospital visits.
+The patient in this story spanned two hospital visits.
 The second one ended in the ER and did not make it to the floor.
 But the grapevine provided me with full details of those events.
-Since it involved the same patient and I think it is germane to the story so I will include it here.
-I am not sure why this patient was admitted to the hospital but I am sure it was an unnecessary admission.
-This patient was a truly filthy patient.
-I actually think if he whistled to his clothes they could have come to him.
-If you have not smelled a longtime homeless person just think of the following…dried sweat that had cycled several times followed by stale cat urine, feces and vomit.
-Now you have an idea what the truly disgusting homeless person can smell like.
-I am also not saying that they are all like this but this one truly fit the bill, right down to being infested with body lice and probably bed bugs as well.
-When my CNAs went through his clothing, a whole black cloud exploded from his clothes as they shook them out looking for illicit drug paraphernalia.
+Since it involved the same patient, and I think it is germane to the story, I will include it here.
+I am not sure why this patient was admitted to the hospital, but I am sure it was an unnecessary admission.
+This patient was truly filthy.
+I think if he had whistled to his clothes, they could have come to him.
+If you have not smelled a long-time homeless person, think of the following: dried sweat that had cycled several times, followed by stale cat urine, feces, and vomit.
+Now you have an idea what a truly disgusting homeless person can smell like.
+I’m not saying they are all like this, but this one truly fit the bill, right down to being infested with body lice and probably bed bugs as well.
+When my CNAs went through his clothing, a whole black cloud exploded from his clothes as they shook them out, looking for illicit drug paraphernalia.
 They immediately stopped what they were doing and promptly left the room.
-They both hastily called for hospital scrubs and took showers and vowed not to go back in the room.
+They both hastily called for hospital scrubs, took showers, and vowed not to go back in the room.
 Thankfully, the patient was discharged the next morning.
-You know what the kicker was, my daily counterpart gave the patient a bus token.
+You know what the kicker was?
+My daily counterpart gave the patient a bus token.
 Can you imagine that, I am sure the bus became infested too.

 Now, this takes us to the housekeeping staff.
 The fumigators refused to go into the room until it had been cleaned up.
 Can you believe that shit?
 Isn’t that their job to wear hazmat suits and kill vermin with noxious chemicals?
-These two housekeepers were great ladies, they came to all my parties at my house, so needless to say, I was pretty close to them.
-Their boss, also a friend of mine and someone who should have known better sent them into the room to clean it up.
-Well, they got infested themselves, the bugs actually got into their underwear.
-They had to also to take showers and change into hospital scrubs.
+These two housekeepers were great ladies; they came to all my parties at my house, so needless to say, I was pretty close to them.
+Their boss, also a friend of mine and someone who should have known better, sent them into the room to clean it up.
+Well, they got infested themselves; the bugs got into their underwear.
+They also had to take showers and change into hospital scrubs.
 They also had to throw all their clothes away.
-When they told me this they were in tears.
-Well, needless to say I blew a gasket.
-I called the housekeeping supervisor and I let him have it, friend or no friend.
+When they told me this, they were in tears.
+Well, needless to say, I blew a gasket.
+I called the housekeeping supervisor, and I let him have it, friend or no friend.
 I made him give the two housekeepers a clothing allowance to replace their outfits.
-How demoralizing was that, they both had the right to quit without notice.
-But they staid the course.
-One good thing that came out of it, the supervisor treated his staff a little better.
+How demoralizing was that?
+They both had the right to quit without notice.
+But they stayed the course.
+One positive outcome was that the supervisor treated his staff a little better.

 Visit number two.
-This time he never made it out of the ER.
+This time, he never made it out of the ER.
 Of course, he infested it as well.
-The reason that he was not admitted this time, was that they caught him having sex in the room with his male lover.
-Ok, talk about being really gross, can you imagine that?!
+The reason that he was not admitted this time was that they caught him having sex in the room with his male lover.
+Okay, let’s talk about being gross – can you imagine that?!
 I never heard about him being readmitted, so I guess they finally learned their lesson.
 It turns out that all he wanted was three “hots and a cot”.

 Randy, The Friendly Ghost

 I once worked with a male LPN named James.
-He was a big muscular man that made me look small.
-To give you an idea I stood 6″2′ and weighed 230 lbs back then.
-So when I say he was a big man, he really was a big man.
-I, however, had no idea how strong he actually was until he helped me with a patient.
-He was very hardworking and very friendly and we soon became fast friends, that is until he up and disappeared with no notice.
+He was a big, muscular man who made me look small.
+To give you an idea, I stood 6″2′ and weighed 230 lbs back then.
+So when I say he was a big man, he was a big man.
+I, however, had no idea how strong he was until he helped me with a patient.
+He was very hardworking and very friendly, and we soon became fast friends, that is, until he up and disappeared with no notice.
 But his vanishing act is not why I bring him up.
 We had this overly large gentleman who weighed in at a svelte 500lbs.
-I do not know what possessed my two CNAs but they thought that after covering him in a white moisturizing lotion that it would be a good idea to get him out of bed and escort him to the bathroom.
-Well, as soon as they got him out of bed they became aware of the error of their ways.
-Because he immediately became unsteady on his feet.
-He could neither walk to the bathroom nor could he get back into bed.
+I do not know what possessed my two CNAs, but they thought that after covering him in a white moisturizing lotion, it would be a good idea to get him out of bed and escort him to the bathroom.
+Well, as soon as they got him out of bed, they became aware of the error of their ways.
+He immediately became unsteady on his feet.
+He could neither walk to the bathroom nor get back into bed.
 So they yelled for help out in the hallway.
 Well, James and I raced to the room.
 I chose to get behind the patient and placed my arms under his armpits.
 I guess I thought we could pivot him onto the bed.
-James grabbed him by the front mirroring my armpit hold.
-The next thing I knew, I and the patient are both in bed.
-He lifted up over 730 lbs of humanity like it was not even there.
+James grabbed him by the front, mirroring my armpit hold.
+The next thing I knew, the patient and I were both in bed.
+He lifted over 730 lbs of humanity as if it were nothing.
 Unfortunately, I was in a bit of a pickle because now I found myself underneath a 500lb human being.
 All you could see were the tips of my hands and feet and the top of my head.
 I could not breathe or move.
 All I could do was gasp out the word, “Help!”
-Well, my staff soon realized my demise and they helped me out of my predicament.
+Well, my staff soon realized my predicament and helped me out of it.
 When I came out from underneath my large patient, I was covered from head to toe with that damn white lotion that they had lathered all over him.
 I looked like Casper, the Friendly Ghost…I kid you not.
-The patient was so embarrassed and apologetic especially when he saw me limp out of the room in such a state.
+The patient was so embarrassed and apologetic, especially when he saw me limp out of the room in such a state.
 All I was thinking as I left the room was that I was glad that James liked me.

 Menage a trois

-There is an old saying that “Three’s Company”, wasn’t that a TV sitcom?
+There is an old saying that “Three’s Company” wasn’t a TV sitcom.
 This was certainly a unique situation.
 The patient was the male partner of this threesome.
-He always had at least the wife or the girlfriend with him sometimes both.
+He always had at least his wife or his girlfriend with him, sometimes both.
 I asked him how he did it.
-He said “I don’t know but they are the best of friends” and he is living the life of Riley.
-Apparently there is no jealousy at all.
+He said, “I don’t know, but they are the best of friends,” and he is living the life of Riley.
+There is no jealousy at all.
 One night, the girlfriend came out asking for towels and wash clothes, I guess it was her night to shower with the patient.
-The next night it was the wife’s turn and the last night he was there, it was time for all three of them to be in the shower.
-Sometimes I think I could write stories for “Red Light Diaries.”
-I don’t remember what he was in the hospital for but who in the hell, cares.
+The next night, it was the wife’s turn, and the last night he was there, it was time for all three of them to be in the shower.
+Sometimes I could write stories for “Red Light Diaries.”
+I don’t remember what he was in the hospital for, but who in the hell cares?
 Oh, one more thing, both women were gorgeous, so eat your heart out.

 I dropped the Dilaudid, Honest

-I mention this story because it involves Linda and it covers both of her weaknesses… gullibility and her overly trusting nature.
+I mention this story because it involves Linda and covers both of her weaknesses: her gullibility and overly trusting nature.
 We had a nurse float from a different floor one night.
-She seemed to be all right at first but then I began to have my suspicions.
-She would run around like a mad woman and had a ravenous appetite eating patients trays that were left over and eating extra food in the refrigerator for patient snacks.
-Then she would start slowing down and eventually she would disappear only to come back 20 minutes later and start the cycle all over.
-I really became suspicious when Linda comes up to me and tells me about what has been happening.
+She seemed to be all right at first, but then I began to have my suspicions.
+She would run around like a madwoman, having a ravenous appetite that led her to eat patients’ trays that were left over and to help herself to extra food in the refrigerator for patient snacks.
+Then she would start slowing down, and eventually she would disappear, only to come back 20 minutes later and start the cycle all over.
+I became suspicious when Linda came up to me and told me about what had been happening.
 She had been witnessing the waste of Dilaudid without actually seeing the wasting part.
-First of all, she was an LPN, so I am not sure if she should have been wasting the medicine at all?
+First of all, she was an LPN, so I am not sure if she should have been wasting the medicine at all.
 But that is neither here nor there.
-What finally clenched it was when she asked me at the end of shift to waste morphine for a patient that was being discharged.
-I looked the patient up and he had never asked for pain meds the whole time he was at the hospital.
+What finally clinched it was when she asked me at the end of the shift to waste morphine for a patient who was being discharged.
+I looked up the patient, and he had never asked for pain meds the whole time he was at the hospital.
 So I refused.
-I contacted the pharmacy and notified the house supervisor and then my nurse manager.
-I am not usually the whistle blower, I know everybody can make a mistake from time to time, as long as it is not malicious or affects the patient.
+I contacted the pharmacy and notified the house supervisor, and then my nurse manager.
+I am not usually the whistleblower, I know everybody can make a mistake from time to time, as long as it is not malicious or affects the patient.
 But this was too obvious.
 I hope Linda learned a lesson from this experience.

 My Patient Has No Blood Pressure

 I include this story because even the most experienced nurse can experience tunnel vision.
 This involved a male nurse.
-In a medical/telemetry floor there is only so much we can do to increase a patient’s blood pressure.
+In a medical/telemetry floor, there is only so much we can do to increase a patient’s blood pressure.
 One is to give them extra intravenous fluid.
-We can also give them albumin which is a volume expander and draws fluids out of the surrounding tissue and returns it to the blood vessels.
+We can also provide them with albumin, which is a volume expander and draws fluids out of the surrounding tissue and returns them to the blood vessels.
 Thirdly, we can change their position.
-By lowering the head of the bed and raising the feet we increase the volume of blood in the core of the body, thereby improving the blood pressure.
-If the blood pressure does not improve and it reaches a critical level, that patient has to be transferred to the ICU where they can receive more advanced blood pressure support.
-So after the third time of my nurse coming out to ask for guidance, I said “I will go in to see the patient and see what else we can come up with before we woke up the doctor”.
+By lowering the head of the bed and raising the feet, we increase the volume of blood in the core of the body, thereby improving blood pressure.
+If the blood pressure does not improve and it reaches a critical level, the patient has to be transferred to the ICU, where they can receive more advanced blood pressure support.
+After the third time, my nurse came out to ask for guidance.
+I said, “I will go in to see the patient and see what else we can come up with before we wake up the doctor.”
 His blood pressure was not critical…just worrisome.
 That is why we had not already called him.
 By the way, the position change we initiated is called the Trendelenburg Position.
-What is the first thing I saw when I walked into the patient’s room?
+What was the first thing I saw when I walked into the patient’s room?
 Well, I will give you a hint…I was looking for the blood pressure cuff.
 After I saw where it was located, I gave the nurse a wave of my hand to have him come outside in the hallway.
-The patient was alert and I did not want to embarrass him in front of the patient.
+The patient was alert, and I did not want to embarrass him in front of the patient.
 I asked him to stop and think of one thing.
-I asked him where he had placed the cuff?
+I asked him where he had placed the cuff.
 He immediately knew what he had done.
 He had placed the cuff on the patient’s ankle.
-So the higher he elevated his legs the lower the blood pressure got.
+So the higher he elevated his legs, the lower the blood pressure got.
 There was nothing wrong with the patient.
 The fluid bolus was enough by itself to fix the problem.
 He was just a little dehydrated.

 It’s A Boy!

 Do you believe in the supernatural?
-We had the patient who used to work at our hospital.
+We had a patient who used to work at our hospital.
 She had been very sick the whole time she worked on our floor.
 She never asked for any sympathy, as a matter of fact, I never even knew that she was a terminal case.
 She just loved caring for patients.
 She worked right up to the last month of her life.
-After that she was unable to continue because she had just become too weak.
-The only thing that was keeping her going was that she was waiting for the birth of her grandchild who as it turned out was a boy.
+After that, she was unable to continue because she had just become too weak.
+The only thing that was keeping her going was that she was waiting for the birth of her grandchild, who, as it turned out, was a boy.
 The family had made her a DNR because they didn’t want her to suffer.
 So halfway through the night, the family called to tell me that her daughter had just given birth to a healthy baby boy.
-They asked me to go into the room to tell her that her grandbaby had arrived and was healthy.
-I went into the room, mind you nobody had entered her room after the call had been made.
+They asked me to go into the room to say to her that her grandbaby had arrived and was healthy.
+I went into the room, mind you, nobody had entered her room after the call had been made.
 I was the first one to do so.
-When I went in to the room I saw her lying there with a smile on her face.
+When I went into the room, I saw her lying there with a smile on her face.
 She was no longer breathing.
 She had just passed away.
 Her waiting was finally over.
-Now you tell me doesn’t that give you goose bumps?
+Now you tell me, doesn’t that give you goose bumps?
 I know it does to me.

 My COVID-19 Patient

-I started caring for him when he first was transferred to the ICU.
+I started caring for him when he was first transferred to the ICU.
 He had progressed to the point where he needed the Hi-Flo nasal cannula and occasionally, the non-rebreather mask as well.
 You may recall this from my generic patient monologue in my previous book.
 There are several reasons why he became so special to me.
-He was just a few years younger than me for one, so we had a lot in common, he was a public servant as well.
-He was much loved by his co-workers and they provided a 24-7 vigil outside the hospital the entire time he was a patient there.
-Even though it is ill-advised we became fast friends.
-I know this never should happen, especially in the era of COVID but it did.
-I am only human after all and not a heartless robot.
+He was just a few years younger than I, for one, so we had a lot in common; he was a public servant as well.
+His co-workers loved him very much, and they provided a 247 vigil outside the hospital the entire time he was a patient there.
+Even though it is ill-advised, we became fast friends.
+I know this never should have happened, especially in the era of COVID, but it did.
+I am only human after all, and not a heartless robot.
 That is why I became a nurse to help the less fortunate.
-The thing that set him off from all the patients I cared for was the number of days I actually cared for him.
-I cared for him for a total of 12 days which spread out over five weeks, I was even off work for a seven-day stretch and when I came back he was given back to me.
-This trend continued every week, I would be off my three to four days and like clockwork when I came back, he was my patient again… that is until he was no more.
+What set him apart from all the patients I cared for was the duration of my care for him.
+I cared for him for a total of 12 days, which spread out over five weeks.
+I was even off work for seven days, and when I came back, he was given back to me.
+This trend continued every week, I would be off for three to four days, and like clockwork, when I came back, he was my patient again… that is until he was no more.

-It was during my period of seven days off that he was intubated and now I was no longer able to converse with him.
+It was during my seven days off that he was intubated, and now I was no longer able to converse with him.
 It was amazing how far he had slid down the COVID rabbit hole in those seven days.
-It truly was heartbreaking when I came to the realization that he was going eventually become just another pandemic statistic.
-Maybe this is what I am doing with this addendum of sorts, I am trying to give this amazing individual a little bit of immortality.
+It truly was heartbreaking when I realized that he was going to become just another pandemic statistic eventually.
+Perhaps this is what I am doing with this addendum: I am trying to give this exceptional individual a little bit of immortality.
 He gave so much to his community.
-He worked three jobs all involving public service in one form or another.
-He was also the father of eight children and husband of a loving and faithful wife, an individual who I got to know even better than her husband.
-Every night that I cared for him, I conversed with her on the phone not just talking about his condition but discussing their lives together and all their wonderful children.
-While at first it was a chore but after a while I actually looked forward to talking to her.
-Because I knew that I was the only one who had developed this relationship with not only her but her husband as well.
-Somehow from the very beginning I felt in my heart his was going to be a very special case for me, one that I would not soon forget.
+He worked three jobs, all involving public service in one form or another.
+He was also the father of eight children and husband of a loving and faithful wife, an individual whom I got to know even better than her husband.
+Every night that I cared for him, I conversed with her on the phone, not just talking about his condition but discussing their lives together and all their wonderful children.
+At first, it was a chore, but after a while, I looked forward to talking to her.
+Because I knew that I was the only one who had developed this relationship with her and her husband.
+From the very beginning, I felt in my heart thatthis was going to be a very special case for me, one that I would not soon forget.

 My patient finally breathed his last breath mainly due to an unforeseen complication.
 Thankfully, his wife had previously out of love and selflessness made him a DNR, so his final moments were not torture.
 He simply passed away, his body no longer able to keep up the fight.
 It is out of necessity that I keep his identity private.
 I have no easy way to reach his wife and I think it would be in poor taste if I did so because I would only re-open the all too recent wounds his loss has created.
 So I will pay homage to him in my own humble way.
 I hope with time, the family will heal and be able to move on.
 They still have three children left at home, so I am sure that it will be a difficult process but I know that she will not be alone in her struggle.
 In his life, he made a lot of friends, people that will be there for her.
 I wish her the best.